 Once the coffee was tamped, we could gently peel off the clingfilm, leaving a perfectly tamped, wet puck.

-The extraction was similarly dismal — even when creating espressos with yields of up to 60 grams, the highest extraction we were able to achieve was about 20% lower than that of a representative espresso made at a 1:2 ratio.
-This is even more striking when you consider the extended contact time between water and coffee while making these espressos, thanks to the time taken to stir the wet coffee.
+The extraction was similarly dismal — even when creating espressos with yields of up to 60 grams, the highest extraction we were able to achieve was about 20% lower than that of a representative espresso coffee brewed at a 1:2 ratio.
+This is even more striking when you consider the extended contact time between water and coffee while creating these espressos, thanks to the time taken to stir the wet coffee.
 Whatever effect water was having on the puck prep, it was clearly not what we had hoped.

 Inside the Puck

 To see if adding water was having any effect on the structure of the puck, we started by measuring the puck height after extraction, utilizing the same dosage and grind size for wet and dry tamping.
 The wet-tamped and dry-tamped pucks were the same height, to within a tenth of a millimetre.
-This clearly suggests that the added moisture wasn’t having much effect on the overall packing density.
+This clearly implies that the added moisture wasn’t having much effect on the overall packing density.

-We likewise cut the two pucks open, to see if we could see any difference in the structure of coffee inside the puck.
+We also cut the two pucks open, to see if we could see any difference in the structure of coffee inside the puck.
 At first glance, no major differences were apparent between the two pucks.

 Left: a conventional, dry-tamped puck.
 Right: a wet-tamped puck